YaleBioImaging/yrt-pet/docs/source/usage/config.md

 # YRT-PET Configuration

 ## Number of threads
-Since YRT-PET currently uses the OpenMP library to parallelize work, the thread selection is managed by that library.
+Since YRT-PET currently uses the `std::thread` library to parallelize work, the thread selection is managed by that library.
+YRT-PET uses the maximum number of available threads unless the `--num_threads` is passed to the executables.
-Check if the environment variable `OMP_NUM_THREADS` is set.
-This variable will act as the default number of threads used when calling YRT-PET without specifying `--num_threads`.
-If `OMP_NUM_THREADS` is unset, by default, OpenMP will select all available threads on the machine, regardless of other processes.

 Alternatively, one can run YRT-PET (or any process) using `taskset` to limit CPU core selection.

 ### From Python
-Using the Python bindings, it is possible to call `yrt.setNumThreads(...)` to set the number of threads OpenMP will use for parallelized operations.
-This will not alter any environment variable, it will only affect the current process.
+Using the Python bindings, it is possible to call `yrt.setNumThreads(...)` to set the number of threads that will used for parallelized operations.
+This will only affect the current process.

 The `yrt.getNumThreads()` function also exists to gather that information.